Mike Tyson vs. Evander Holyfield: Background

 Afterward, Tyson took steps to become a power in the heavyweight division while Holyfield went on to win the bronze medal in Los Angeles.
 In 1986, Tyson became the youngest fighter ever to win a world heavyweight championship when he knocked Trevor Berbick out in the second round to win the WBC title as part of an ongoing series of fights designed to unify the belts of the WBA, WBC, and the IBF and create an undisputed world champion.
 The next year, Tyson won the other two championships to become the first fighter since Leon Spinks to be an undisputed world heavyweight champion.

-Holyfield came up through the ranks of the light heavyweight division before making his name as a cruiserweight.
+Holyfield came up through the ranks of the cruiserweight division before making his name as a heavyweight.
 In what was still a relatively young division — having only been sanctioned as a title-holding weight class since 1979 — Holyfield quickly became its first undisputed champion when he won all three major sanctioning bodies' titles.
 He moved up to heavyweight in 1988 and continued to work his way up the rankings.
 By 1990, he was looking to challenge Tyson and after some hard negotiating the two fighters would agree to a fight later that year.

 Tyson's loss to Buster Douglas, which he had intended as a tune-up fight for the Holyfield match, derailed those plans.
 Holyfield was given the first shot at the new champion and won in a third-round knockout.
 Tyson, meanwhile, entered into a fight with Canadian heavyweight contender Donovan Ruddock with the winner to face Holyfield.
 However, a controversial ending to the fight, which Tyson won by technical knockout, led to an immediate rematch and further delayed the showdown between Tyson and Holyfield.
 After Tyson won decisively, a fight was signed for November 18, 1991.
 An injury and Tyson's subsequent conviction for rape in 1992 indefinitely shelved the fight, as Tyson was sentenced to six years in prison.